 Among the many purposes of finishing your garage floor is to protect it from oil, gas and other elements that tend to leak or spill.
 It makes clean up easier and protects from the moisture, as in the way a basement is susceptible to mold or mildew.

-The DIY Process
+The DIY Process for Epoxy

 Applying a coating to your garage floor takes some patience.
 There is a good deal of preparation in cleaning the surface with chemicals and some hard rubbing, but the effort pays off.
 Once the surface is cleaned of stains, any residue and debris must be swept up.